-When an individual or company develops property in unincorporated Pierce County, they pay traffic impact fees.
-The fees are charges on new development that help pay for transportation system improvements required to accommodate higher travel demand added by new development.
+When a person or business develops property in unincorporated Pierce County, they pay traffic impact fees (TIF).
+The fees are charges on new development that creates higher travel demand.
+They help pay for transportation system improvements

-Fees can only be used to add transportation system capacity required to support new development and are not used for maintenance or operations work.
+Fees can only be used to add transportation system capacity required to support new development.
+They are not used for maintenance or operations work.

 Traffic impact fees are used to help: